Blanka Böde-Bíró

 Blanka Böde-Bíró (/hu/; born 22 September 1994) is a Hungarian handball goalkeeper for Ferencvárosi TC and the Hungarian national team.

 Career

 Böde-Bíró made her senior debut at Váci NKSE, where she had come through the youth ranks.
 In 2016 she joined Ferencvárosi TC.
 In 2023 she reached the final of the 2022–23 Women's EHF Champions League where they lost to Norwegian Vipers Kristiansand.

+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in the semifinal and beating France in the third-place play-off.
+This was the women's national team's first medal since 2012.